Spinello di Luca known as Spinello Aretino

 Origin and history in the collection

-According to most studies ((Perkins 1937, p.
+According to most studies (Perkins 1937, p.
 386; Ferretti 1993; Weppelmann 2011, p.
 139 cat.
 18), before leaving Italy at the end of the 1920s the painting was in Florence, part of the antiquarian Ventura’s collection.
 However, Procacci (1928), in the article that made the painting known, stated that it was part of the Volterra collection in Florence.
 It then went to the Ehrich Galleries in New York before 1930 (Zeri Photographic Archive, card 1785) and was sold at auction in New York to the American Art Association in 1934 (Important Paintings 1934, p.
 3 cat.
 7).
 On the basis of that indicated in the archive of the Frick Art Library (FARL 704-B), the opera then passed to the Colsmann collection (Weppelmann 2011).
-After which all trace of the painting was lost until it reappeared again for sale at Sotheby's in New York in 1979.
-It came to Italy to the Stefano Ferrario collection at Borsano, Varese (Ferretti 1993), was sold by Finarte in Milan on 13 December 1989 (Ferretti 1993) to become part of the antiquarian Riccardo Gallino’s collection (Ferretti 1993), where it still was in 2003 (Weppelmann 2011, p.
+After which all trace of the painting was lost until it reappeared again for sale at Sotheby's in New York in 1979 (Important old master paintings 1979, cat.
+250).
+It came to Italy to the Stefano Ferrario collection at Borsano, Varese (Ferretti 1993), was sold by Finarte in Milan on 13 December 1989 (Dipinti antichi 1989, cat.
+138) to become part of the antiquarian Riccardo Gallino’s collection, Torino (Ferretti 1993), where it still was in 2003 (Weppelmann 2011, p.
 139 cat.
 18).
 Purchased from Blue Art Limited of London, it was presented to the Florence Export Office on 6 August 2012 and bought by the Italian government for the Uffizi Gallery with Ministerial Decree no. 24410 of 10 September 2012.

 For the theories on its original location, see the criticisms.